bitsofcotton/ddpmopt/README.md

 To get better entropy stream from input, we can use bitsofcotton/goki_check_cc:test.py mmovegle command to get partial file list from input filename stream for pseudo ones.

+Also, we should \*cherry pick\* a best parameter on predv1 so to avoid gulf based failures, we have mode == 'a' for pseudo predict all of the params and cherry pick after them they produces all possible contexts we can have on least internal states with pure function on our meaning also no external information addition but is very heavy to run.

 # Tips on contexts
 We use whole image context to insert context then predict with such each pixel context.
 So each image consistency is used and applied for the output.